CrossRef/event-data-percolator/README.md

  - `S3_ACTION_BUCKET_NAME`
  - `PORT`
  - `JWT_SECRETS`
- - `ARTIFACT_BASE` - URL base of bucket where artifact registry is hosted, e.g. `http://event-data-artifact-prod.s3.amazonaws.com/`
+ - `ARTIFACT_BASE` - URL base of bucket where artifact registry is hosted without slash, e.g. `http://event-data-artifact-prod.s3.amazonaws.com`
  - `DUPLICATE_STORAGE` - one of `memory` for testing or `s3` for production
  - `DUPLICATE_BUCKET_NAME` - when s3, name of bucket where duplicate information is stored
  - `DUPLICATE_BUCKET_REGION`